 Constant thirst and frequent urination are two of the most common diabetes signs caused by too much sugar in your blood.

 Your kidneys need to work harder to filter out the sugar, and then they also pull more fluids from your tissues, which is why you have to go to the bathroom more often than usual.

 Thirst is your body’s way of telling you it needs to replenish the liquids it’s losing.
 If you don’t drink enough fluids, you can dehydrate.

 Fatigue is another sign that your blood sugar isn’t under control.
 When sugar stays in your bloodstream instead of being sent to your body’s cells, your muscles don’t get the needed fuel to use as energy.

 You might feel only a little tired, or your fatigue might be so bad that you need a nap.

 Sometimes people with diabetes feel especially tired after eating a big meal.

 Feeling dizzy or shaky can often be a sign of low blood sugar or hypoglycemia.

-Because your brain needs glucose to function, a drop in blood sugar can be dangerous and even life threatening if you don’t address it!
+Because your brain needs glucose to function, a drop in blood sugar can be dangerous and life-threatening if you don’t address it!

 A glass of fruit juice can bring up your blood sugar in the short term.

 But if you’re regularly feeling shaky, talk to your doctor.
 You may need to adjust your medications or diet.

 If you have high blood pressure as well as diabetes, the two conditions can damage the kidneys’ ability to filter wastes and fluid over time.

 As water builds up in your body, your hands and feet may swell, a warning sign that you may have kidney disease.
 You can preserve the kidney function you have by taking your diabetes and blood pressure medicines as prescribed.

 Diet changes may help.
 Work with a nutritionist to keep your blood sugar under control.

 - Numbness or tingling